 Warm up before you run, by walking for a short period first.
 If you are a beginning runner, try walking and gradually add some jogging to your routine.
 If you can comfortably talk while running, you are running at a good beginner’s pace.

 The most common running injuries affect the knees and feet and result from overusing muscles.
-Athletes often use the term, “runner’s knee,” to describe a variety of knee injuries that overuse, poor stretching habits, or muscle imbalance can cause.
+Athletes often use the term “runner’s knee” to describe a variety of knee injuries that overuse, poor stretching habits, or muscle imbalance can cause.
 It’s important to listen to your body.
 If running results in pain or discomfort, try changing your running habits or stop and rest for several days.
-See your health care provider if the pain persists.
+See your health care provider if the pain lasts.

 Although running burns calories and improves endurance and cardiovascular fitness, it is not as good at improving flexibility and strength.
-For these benefits, add other types of exercise into your routine, such as swimming, bicycling, and lifting weights.
+For these benefits, add other types of exercise into your routine like swimming, bicycling, and lifting weights.
 A combination of activities will improve your overall fitness and reduce your risk for injury.

-Above all, running is a year-round activity that is convenient and enjoyable, and it can get you moving, outdoors or indoors.
+Running is a year-round activity.
+It is convenient and enjoyable, and it can get you moving, outdoors or indoors.